Theta rank, levelness, and matroid minors: Higher level graphs

 \section{Higher level graphs}

-In this section we study the class $\GLevels_k$ of $k$-level graphs for arbitrary $k$.
+In this section we study the class $\GLevels_k$ of $k$-level graphic matroids for arbitrary $k$.
+For sake of brevity, we will simply refer to them as `graphs'.
 The Robertson-Seymour theorem assures that the list of forbidden minors characterizing $\GLevels_k$ is finite and we give an explicit description in the next subsection.
 In Section~\ref{ssec:3level}, we focus on the class of $3$-level graphs which is characterized by exactly one forbidden minor, the wheel $W_4$ with $4$ spokes.
 The class of $W_4$-minor-free graphs was studied by Halin and we recover its building blocks from levelness considerations.
 In Section~\ref{ssec:4level} we focus on the class of graphs with Theta rank $2$.
 Forbidden minors for this class can be obtained from the structure of $4$-level graphs.